kingluddite/web-dev-notes/frontend/udemy/105n-modern-react-with-redux/01-intro/13-handling-user-events.md

 }
 ```

-**note** All HTML elements emit a `change` event whenever the user interacts with them by typing something in (This is not a React thing, this is a normal Vanilla HTML thing)
+**note** All HTML elements emit a `change` event whenever the user interacts with them by typing something in
+  - This is not a React thing, this is a normal Vanilla HTML thing

-Whenever we are writing JSX and we're writing JavaScript variables (like `this.handleInputChange`) we wrap it with curly braces `{this.handleInputChange}`
+* Whenever we are writing JSX and we're writing JavaScript variables
+* Just like `this.handleInputChange` we wrap it with curly braces like this:

+`{this.handleInputChange}`

+* And inside JSX like this:

 `return <input onChange={this.handleInputChange} />;`

-Write a new `input` element and pass it a `prop` **onChange** with a value of `this.handleInputChange`
+* Write a new `input` element and pass it a `prop` **onChange** with a value of `this.handleInputChange`

 ## Event Object
-Whenever we define an Event Handler we end up passing it an `event`
+* Whenever we define an `Event Handler` we end up passing it an `event`

-The event object describes the context or the information about the event that occured (so it has a lot of very specific techical properties inside of it)
+* The `event object` describes the context or the information about the event that occurred
+  - So it has a lot of very specific technical properties inside of it

-In our particular case we can use the event object to get access to the value of the input (aka - what the text was that was changed)
+* In our particular case we can use the event object to get access to the value of the input (aka - what the text was that was changed)

 ```
 handleInputChange(event) {